-Exclusions and Exemptions.
-Identifying if a building or tenancy are affected by the new minimum energy efficiency standards is not straightforward, as there are various exclusions and exemptions Landlords can claim for depending on the circumstances surrounding the property.
+Identifying if a building or tenancy are affected by MEES is not straightforward, as there are various exclusions and exemptions Landlords can claim for depending on the circumstances surrounding the property.

-The exemptions available to landlords include:
+The exemptions available to Landlords include:

 – The ‘Golden Rule’: if the Landlord has carried out all possible cost-effective improvements but the building does not meet the standards, then that particular property would be exempt from meeting the standards for 5 years.
-By using the Green Deal’s ‘Golden Rule’ where improvements must pay for themselves within 7 years the property may be exempt from complying with the MEES standards.
+By using the Green Deal’s ‘Golden Rule’ where improvements must pay for themselves within 7 years, the property may be exempt from complying with the MEES standards.

-– Devaluation: If a specialist independent surveyor determines that the relevant improvements that could be made to the property to improve its EPC rating would have a negative impact on the market value of the property then the building could be exempt.
+– Devaluation: If a specialist independent surveyor determines that the relevant improvements that could be made to the property to improve the EPC rating would have a negative impact on the market value of the property, then the building could be exempt.
 However, there must be a 5% or more reduction in the market value for this to apply.

 – Third Party Consent: If the Landlord cannot obtain necessary consents to install the required energy efficiency improvements despite all reasonable efforts then the property will be exempt.
-Consents include from the tenants, lenders, superior landlords and local authorities, especially in the case of listed buildings.
+Consents include from the Tenants, lenders, Superior Landlords and local authorities, especially in the case of listed buildings.

-– Recently becoming a Landlord: The regulations acknowledge that there are some, limited circumstances where a person may suddenly become a landlord and as such, it would be inappropriate or unreasonable for them to comply with the Regulations immediately.
+– Recently becoming a Landlord: The regulations acknowledge that there are some limited circumstances where a person may suddenly become a Landlord and as such, it would be inappropriate or unreasonable for them to comply with the Regulations immediately.
 Therefore, the Landlord is granted a six-month temporary exemption after which they will be required to meet the requirements of the regulations or register a valid exemption.

 In all cases Landlords are advised to obtain their own independent advice in relation to possible exemptions and must ensure that all exemptions are registered via the central government PRS Exemptions Register.

 Local Weights and Measures Authorities (LWMAs) will enforce the provisions set out in the MEES regulations as well as Trading Standards who will also undertake enforcement activity.
 The enforcement teams can impose hefty penalties for Landlords that do not improve their properties.
 Penalties range from a minimum penalty of £5,000 to a maximum of £50,000 within the first three months of a penalty notice being served.
 After three months, the penalty will rise to a minimum penalty of £10,000 to a maximum of £150,000.

-The Jervis v Harris clause which provides certain powers to the Landlords to enter their property to carry out repair works when tenants fail to do so, will not have the same enforcement under the new regulations.
+The Jervis v Harris clause which provides certain powers to the Landlords to enter their property to carry out repair works when Tenants fail to do so, will not have the same enforcement under the new regulations.
 The new regulations place the obligations on the Landlord to carry out the works, therefore entry to a property, mid-term will unlikely be unlawful under the Leasehold Property (Repairs) Act 1938.

-‘Green’ lease provisions are seen to be the answer to facilitate access for MEES improvements, ensuring both the tenant and landlord share the benefits of any improvements made to meet the new standards.
-Tenants who sign up to a new ‘Green’ lease should be aware of potential business interruption before agreeing to sign a lease on a building with an EPC Rating of F or lower.
+‘Green’ Lease provisions are seen to be the answer to facilitate access for MEES improvements, ensuring both the Tenant and Landlord share the benefits of any improvements made to meet the new standards.
+Tenants who sign up to a new ‘Green’ Lease should be aware of potential business interruption before agreeing to sign a Lease on a building with an EPC Rating of F or lower.

-Where a property does not meet the requirements on the PRS exemption registers Landlords should seek professional advice on how best to budget for improvement works and how such improvement will impact on any current tenancies.
+Where a property does not meet the requirements on the PRS exemption registers Landlords should seek professional advice on how best to budget for improvement works and how such improvement will impact on any current Tenancies.

 For more information see the ‘Non-Domestic Private Rented Property Minimum Standard’ guidance note (2017); author: Department for Business, Energy & Industrial Strategy; at: